1. Combine heritage with the contemporary

 In Suffolk’s historic ‘wool towns’, you’ll discover true craftsmanship as well as traditional and contemporary art, gifts, toys, individual homewares, antiques and clothes.

-In Long Melford, the Hunter Gallery offers contemporary paintings, sculpture and furniture.
-The tree-lined High Street is home an array of independent stores selling antiques, rugs, gifts and clothes among other items.
+In Long Melford, the tree-lined High Street is home an array of independent stores selling antiques, rugs, gifts and clothes among other items.

-The ancient market town of Sudbury is also home to a range of independent shops: visit on a fine Thursday or Saturday to discover the historic market in all its glory.
+The ancient market town of Sudbury is also home to a range of independent shops: visit on a fine Thursday or Saturday to discover its market.

-Suffolk's smallest town, Clare, is also well worth a visit including small boutiques, antiques shops and art galleries.
-For maritime art, visit Sea Pictures Gallery in the heart of the town.
+Suffolk's smallest town, Clare, offers shoppers small boutiques, antiques shops and art galleries.

 Vintage Shopping Guide